Nick Markanich: Charleston Battery

 Markanich and teammate MD Myers formed a formidable striker partnership for the Battery, earning them the nickname "M&M Boys", as they led the USLC in combined goals and goal contributions (goals + assists) through late August.

 On September 7, Markanich scored his 25th goal of the year to tie the Championship's single-season record.

 On September 21, Markanich broke the USL Championship single-season scoring record with his 26th and 27th goals of the season on the same night against the Tampa Bay Rowdies.
 Markanich also tied the Battery's all-time single-season scoring record by matching Paul Conway's mark of 27 scored in 2001 (all competitions).

 Markanich broke Conway's record in the next game, converting from the penalty spot on October 5 against Detroit City FC.

 Markanich was crowned winner of the USL Championship Golden Boot with 28 goals scored in the regular season.
-Markanich also ended the year as the top goalscorer across all domestic leagues in the United States, ahead of the likes of Christian Benteke, Lionel Messi and Luis Suarez in MLS.
+Markanich also ended the year as the top goalscorer across all domestic leagues in the United States, ahead of the likes of Christian Benteke, Lionel Messi and Luis Suárez in MLS.
 He scored two more goals in the USL Championship Playoffs as the Battery reached the Eastern Conference Final for a second consecutive year.
 His 30 goals set the club's new single-season scoring record.

 After the season, Markanich won USL Championship Player of the Year and garnered All-League First Team honors.
 Markanich was a near-unanimous pick for Player of the Year and was the first Battery player to win the award since Lamar Neagle in 2010.